woanware/woanware.github.io/forensics/snorbert.md

 # {{ page.title }} #

 ## Info ##
 snorbert is a snort data viewer, loosely based on [snorby](https://snorby.org/).
 It is written in C# and uses .Net 4.5.
 The aim of the application is to provide a fast, usable interface for accessing snort data.
-Depending on the snort deployment, the underlying data set can be extremely large, so care has been taken to optimise the data access. snorbert has various useful features.
+Depending on the snort deployment, the underlying data set can be extremely large, so care has been taken to optimise the data access.

 ## Features ##